lukehanson2429/southeast-feasts/README.md

         - os.environ.setdefault("MONGO_DBNAME", "Added by developer")
   4. Run the app: Open your terminal window in your IDE.
 Type python3 app.py and run the app.

-  **Env.py file is included within the .gitignore file as they are private and cant be disclosed for security reasons.**
+  **Env.py file is included within the .gitignore file as they are private and can't be disclosed for security reasons.**

 - ### Heroku Deployment
-  1. Set up a local workspace for Heroku
+  1. Set up a local workspace for Heroku:
-     - In terminal window of your IDE type: pip3 freeze -- local > requirements.txt.
+     - In terminal of your IDE type: pip3 freeze -- local > requirements.txt.
 (The file is needed for Heroku to know which files to install.)
-     - In terminal window of your IDE type: python app.py > Procfile (The file is needed for Heroku to know which file is needed as an entry point.)
+     - In terminal of your IDE type: python app.py > Procfile (The file is needed for Heroku to know which file is needed as an entry point.)
-  2. Set up Heroku: create a Heroku account and create a new app and select your region.
+  2. Set up Heroku: create a Heroku account and create a new app and select your region:
-  3. Deployment method 'Github'
+  3. Deployment method 'Github':
      - Click on the Connect to GitHub section in the deploy tab in Heroku.
        - Search your repository to connect with it.
        - When your repository appears click on connect to connect your repository with the Heroku.
      - Go to the settings app in Heroku and go to Config Vars.
 Click on Reveal Config Vars.
        - Enter the variables contained in your env.py file (IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME).
-  4. Push the requirements.txt and Procfile to repository.
+  4. Push the requirements.txt and Procfile to the repository:
      - $ git add requirements.txt
      - $ git commit -m "Add requirements.txt"
      - $ git add Procfile